microsoft/WhatTheHack/xxx-CosmicTroubleshooting/Student/Challenge-04.md

   - Azure Container Instance
   - Your Azure Cosmos DB account has an additional container named `clickstream`
   - Azure Key Vault
-- Demonstrate how you would be able to run Analytical queries over the data in the `clickstream` container without scaling up the container's RU/s
+- Show an Analytical query over the data collected in the `clickstream` container that runs without consuming the container's RU/s.

 ## Learning Resources